myfreeweb/dcml/README.md

 This is free and unencumbered software released into the public domain.
 For more information, please refer to the `UNLICENSE` file or [unlicense.org](http://unlicense.org).

+Note that third party dependencies are licensed under different terms.